robertdavidgraham/masscan/README.md

 # MASSCAN: Mass IP port scanner

-This is the fastest Internet port scanner.
-It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second.
+This is an Internet-scale port scanner.
+It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second, from a single machine.

-It produces results similar to `nmap`, the most famous port scanner.
+It's input/output is similar to `nmap`, the most famous port scanner.
+When in doubt, try one of those features.

-Internally, it operates more like `scanrand`, `unicornscan`, and `ZMap`, using asynchronous transmission.
-The major difference is that it's faster than these other scanners.
-In addition, it's more flexible, allowing arbitrary address ranges and port ranges.
+Internally, it uses asynchronous tranmissions, similar to port scanners like  `scanrand`, `unicornscan`, and `ZMap`.
+It's more flexible, allowing arbitrary port and address ranges.

-NOTE: masscan uses a **custom TCP/IP stack**.
-Anything other than simple port scans will cause conflict with the local TCP/IP stack.
-This means you need to either use the `-S` option to use a separate IP address, or configure your operating system to firewall the ports that masscan uses.
+NOTE: masscan uses a its own **custom TCP/IP stack**.
+Anything other than simple port scans may cause conflict with the local TCP/IP stack.
+This means you need to either the `--src-ip` option to run from a different IP address, or use `--src-port` to configure which source ports masscan uses, then also configure the internal firewall (like `pf` or `iptables`) to firewall those ports from the rest of the operating system.

-This tool is free, but consider funding it here:
+This tool is free, but consider contributing money to its developement:
 Bitcoin wallet address: 1MASSCANaHUiyTtR3bJ2sLGuMw5kDBaj4T